colmjude/flask_prototyping/README.md

 # flask_prototyping

-A simple flask prototyping tool.
+A simple Python flask prototyping tool.

-### Dependencies

-* Python 2.7
-* Ruby 2.1.3+
-* Sass 3.3.9+

 ### Building blocks

-At the core it is a flask app so for those with python skills and if you are that way inclined you can add and extend to your heart's content.

-For the rest of us looking to get some pages up and running quickly we can make use of the 3 govuk frontend building blocks.
+To get some pages up and running quickly it make use of the 3 GOVUK frontend building blocks.

 * [govuk_template](https://github.com/alphagov/govuk_template) - template containing the GOV.UK header and footer, and associated assets
 * [govuk_frontend_toolkit](https://github.com/alphagov/govuk_frontend_toolkit) - collection of Sass & JS